-Welcome to the website for Morris - possibly the best folk choir in London!
+Welcome to the website for Morris Folk Choir - possibly the best folk choir in London!

 Our thirty members, from all over London, are led by choir director Michelle Woolfenden, ranging from seasoned singers to those who hadn't sung since school.

-And the Morrisons don't stop at singing: our choir ensemble can include two banjos, two guitars, two fiddles, two concertinas, a mandolin, a ukelele, a recorder and a host of random percussion instruments.
+And Morris doesn't stop at singing: our choir ensemble can include banjos, guitars, fiddles, concertina, mandolin, ukelele, recorder, cello, shruti box and a host of random percussion instruments.

-Our choir is currently fairly full - but if you can sing or would like to, or can pick a guitar, fiddle a fiddle, blow a harmonica or tap a bodhran, contact us, and we'd love to hear from you.
-At the moment we do also have space for a couple of additional men...
+Our choir is currently fairly full - but if you can sing or would like to, or can pick a guitar, fiddle a fiddle, blow a harmonica or tap a bodhran, contact us to see how things stand at the moment.
+We have a waiting list for female voices, but do currently have space for a couple more male voices...

-We meet weekly in term-time and sing our socks off.
-Our new rehearsal venue, from February 2014, is St Barnabas Church, Shacklewell Row, Dalston E8 2EA.
+We meet weekly in term-time on Tuesdays and sing our socks off.
+Our rehearsal venue is upstairs in St Barnabas Mission upper hall (entrance in courtyard), Shacklewell Row, Dalston E8 2EA.

 Our Morris Folk Club happens on the last Tuesday of the month (in most term-time months, and sometimes in holiday months too!).
 Check Twitter and Facebook for this month's information.